telerik/controlpanel-docs/installing-on-your-computer.md

 ---
 title: Installing On Your Computer
-page_title: Installing On Your Computer - Telerik Control Panel
+page_title: Installing On Your Computer - Progress Control Panel
-description: Install and update your favorite Telerik products with the Telerik Control Panel.
+description: Install and update your favorite Telerik products with the Progress Control Panel.
 slug: controlpanel-installing-on-your-computer
 tags: overview, controlpanel
 published: True